Little-Known Tips to Capture Personality in Portrait Photography

-Tips for Capturing Personality In Your Portraits
+5 Tips for Capturing Personality In Your Portraits

 You can start small, but get your subject moving.
 Give them a prompt like moving their arms above their head and back down to their waist or have them walk from one side of the frame to the other, taking photos the entire time.
 This way, you’ll be able to capture the in-between shots that add candid movement.
 Using this method will make your photos look natural, plus your subject will get more comfortable in front of the camera as they move around the frame.

-Provoke Genuine Laughter
+2. Provoke Genuine Laughter

 Tell your subject to do something that’s actually funny, like whisper the name of a vegetable in their sexiest voice.
 If you have one, tell them about a funny situation that you had on a previous shoot with a similar shot or pose (just keep your previous client’s embarrassment confidential!), or something hilarious that recently happened to you.
 It’s the perfect way to break the barrier that cameras can often create between photographer and subject.

 Most of the time you can get your subject laughing from the poses you ask them to do.
-Even saying things like, “I know this might feel really awkward, but I promise you don’t look like you’re actually washing your hands.
-I forgot to tell you these photos are going to be an add for antibacterial hand soap, you’re first modeling job!”
+When photographing men, one of the directions I give is, “Look down at your hands and pretend that you are washing them.”
+Even saying things like, “This might feel really awkward, but I promise you don’t look like you’re actually washing your hands.
+I forgot to tell you these photos are going to be an ad for antibacterial hand soap.”
 The candid laughter you produce is exactly what you’re going for, so continue to take photos as they respond.

-Read Up On Body Language
+3. Read Up On Body Language

-Discover Your Subject’s Best Angles
+4. Discover Your Subject’s Best Angles

 Everyone has good and bad angles, your job is to find them.
 Depending on how someone positions their body towards you, the person can look thinner or curvier.
 If you are trying to make someone look curvier, have them stick out their hips or sit with their thighs squished against a chair.
 If you are wanting them to look slimmer, have them separate their legs or stand on the balls of their feet and bend one knee.

 Once you have your photo session complete, it is time for some editing!
 BeFunky’s Photo Editor makes it easy to tweak and fix your images.
-So many people will tell you up front that they have a giant blemish on their forehead or that they are looking really tired that day.
+So many people will tell you upfront that they have a giant blemish on their forehead or that they are looking really tired that day.
 Put them at ease during the shoot and assure them that they look good.
 Remind them that tweaks to blemishes and the like can be made possible during editing and to just have fun during the session.

-Touch Up Tools For Editing Portrait Photography
+Touch-Up Tools for Editing Portrait Photography

-Create A Clear Complexion
+Achieve a Clear Complexion

 One of the best tools to start with is the Perfect Skin Tool.
 It’s a really intuitive tool, as it erases blemishes while maintaining the skin’s natural texture.
 That means blemishes, wrinkles, scars, and dark circles are eliminated without making your model’s complexion look unnaturally airbrushed!

-Make sure you don’t remove aspects of the person’s skin that makes them unique.
+Pro Tip: Make sure you don’t remove aspects of the person’s skin that makes them unique.
 Unless they ask, don’t airbrush out freckles, moles, or birthmarks.

-Enhance The Eyes
+Enhance the Eyes

 The Eye Brighten tool does just what its name suggests; brightens the white part of the eyes and makes your subject look awake.
 You’ll find it in the Eyes section of the Touch Up tab, and once you click on it, you’ll be presented with a paint brush.
 Click and drag it over the eyeballs and be amazed at how it helps define your subject’s eyes!